Paliak/PathOfBuilding/CONTRIBUTING.md

 - `CACHEDIR`: Defines the directory where the cache of computed builds using `DEVREF` should be stored.

 #### Saving output
-By defualt the output is not saved to a file but you can do so some your shell by either using `docker compose up busted-tests > log` (platform agnostic) or `docker compose up busted-tests | tee log` which will also allow you to see the output as it's being printed out (powershell/linux).
+By default the output is not saved to a file but you can do so some your shell by either using `docker compose up busted-tests > log` (platform agnostic) or `docker compose up busted-tests | tee log` which will also allow you to see the output as it's being printed out (powershell/linux).

 Additionally, the output from `busted-diff` can be quite noisy.
 If you'd like to only get a specific part of the output you can use to following:
 - `sed -n '/Runtime comparison for/,/Savefile Diff for/{/Savefile Diff for/!p;}' log` to only print out runtime information or nothing if nothing interesting is to be shown.